d2l-ai/d2l-en/chapter_appendix/aws.md

 ## Acquire the Code for this Book and activate MXNet GPU environment

-We have introduced the way to obtaining code of the book and setting up the running environment in Section ["Getting started with Gluon"](../chapter_prerequisite/install.md).
-First, install Miniconda of the Linux version (website: https://conda.io/miniconda.html), such as

-After installation, run `source ~/.bashrc` once to activate CUDA and Conda.
 Next, download the code for this book and install and activate the Conda environment.

 ```
 mkdir d2l-en && cd d2l-en